funkelab/quac_experiments/fictus/README.md

 The iteration with the highest average conversion rate is iteration [L] for latent generation, and iteration [R] for reference-based generation.
 We use these iteration checkpoints to generate counterfactuals.

 ## Image Conversion
-Converted images are generated twice using latents and twice using references (`03_generate_counterfactuals.py`) -- this leads to four stored conversion options per image.
+Converted images are generated using both latents and references (`03_generate.py`).
-The model is give [M] total tries per sample for conversion.
+Since the translation rate is close to one for this experiment, we generate 2 images per input.
+To avoid issues related to changing data types, and storing to and from image file formats, we store the generated images directly as output by the model, in a Zarr file.
+The generated images are grouped by their source-target pair -- the arrays are named `{source}_{target}`, where `source` and `target` correpond to class indices.
+These class indices are the same as the class indices in the classifier output.
+They are stored as `float32`, with dimensions `(index, batch, channel, y, x)` where `index` is the index of the sample within a class, `batch` is the set of generated images per input, `channel, y, x` should match those of the real images.
+We simultaneously classify the generated images.
-The latent counterfactual generation reaches an average conversion rate of [Cl], with a range of [Cl1, Cl2].
+The latent-based generation reaches an average conversion rate of [Cl], with a range of [Cl1, Cl2].
-The reference coungerfactual generation reaches an average conversion rate of [Cr], with a range of [Cr1, Cr2].
+The reference-based generation reaches an average conversion rate of [Cr], with a range of [Cr1, Cr2].
+The predictions are stored in the same Zarr file.

 ## Ideation
 Experiment/generation-type/run: